kettingpowered/Ketting-1-20-x/docs/README.md

 Ketting is a fork of [MinecraftForge](https://github.com/MinecraftForge/MinecraftForge/) that enables the use of Bukkit plugins on Forge servers.

+## Notice

+Ketting is still in development and is not ready for production use.

+### PATCHES DONE
+Bukkit: 0 / 528

 ## How does it work?

 Ketting combines CraftBukkit and Spigot patches with Forge's patches